IvRom201/LogiFlow/README.md

 http://localhost:5081/swagger
 ```

-Before starting the backend, PostgreSQL must be running because the application applies migrations on startup.
+Before starting the backend, PostgreSQL must be running because the application applies pending migrations on startup.

 ---